noahzeldin/dissertation/mt_music_analysis_write_up.md

     depends on statistical arguments.”

 3. I do not consider mm.
 22-27 of “Lob der illegalen Arbeit” to be antiphonic.
-Since the basses sing throughout, I do not consider it a true ‘call and response’ passage.
+Since the basses sing throughout, I do not regard it as a true ‘call and response’ passage.
 Note also that the unweighted proportions, i.e. measured by number of measures without regard to duration, change meaningfully only for homophony and polyphony, which change respectively to 64% and 12%.